Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Applications of Our Anchor-Based Understanding

 \subsubsection{Experiments}

-To verify the effect of re-weighting, we choose one sample per class as normal demonstrations, and choose $4$ extra samples per class from the task training dataset to train $\boldsymbol{\beta}$.
-Consistent with the setups in \S~\ref{para:experimental_settings_shallow}, we use $5$ random seeds and report the average result.
-For each random seed, we fix the demonstration and sample $1000$ test samples from the test datasets.
-To optimize $\boldsymbol{\beta}$, we use gradient descent with the Adam optimizer \cite{Kingma2014AdamAM} with a learning rate of $0.01$, $\beta_1 = 0.9$, $\beta_2 = 0.999$, and a batch size of 1 (due to memory constraint) for $10$ epochs.
-Due to computational resource limitations, we cannot perform training on GPT-J, so we only adopt GPT2-XL for evaluation.
+We choose one sample per class as normal demonstrations and choose four extra samples per class to form the auxiliary training set $(\boldsymbol{X}_{train},\boldsymbol{Y}_{train})$.
+The setup follows \S~\ref{para:experimental_settings_shallow}, with results averaged over five random seeds.
+Owing to computational constraints, we employ GPT2-XL for evaluation, excluding GPT-J. The parameters $\left\{\beta_0^{i} \right\}$ are trained using gradient descent.
+More details can be found in Appendix~\ref{appendix: anchor-re-weighting-settings}.

-We compare re-weighting with two baselines: (1) Vanilla ICL with the same demonstration (1 shot per class) (2) Vanilla ICL with the training set of $\boldsymbol \beta$ added to the demonstrations (5-shot per class) for a fair comparison.
+We compare \textbf{Anchoring Re-weighting} with two baselines: (1) Vanilla ICL with the same demonstration (1-shot per class) (2) Vanilla ICL, where the auxiliary training set of $\boldsymbol \beta$ is included as demonstrations (5-shot per class) for a fair comparison.